winners announced

 Challenge Closed

-If you are a fourth to twelfth grade student in the United States, your challenge is to create a digital 3D model of a wearable pin to be 3D printed and distributed to U.S. veterans at the National Veterans Memorial and Museum in Columbus, Ohio.
+If you are a fourth to eighth grade student in the United States, your Challenge is to create a digital 3D model of a wearable pin to be 3D printed and distributed to US veterans at the National Veterans Memorial Museum in Columbus, Ohio.
 Your pin should be original and designed to show appreciation or gratitude for veterans of any U.S. military service branch.
-To enter, please submit the following entry materials by December 15, 2023!
+To enter, please submit the following entry materials by November 18, 2021!

 • STL file of your 3D model (max 20 MB)